CompuTec/computec-docs/docs/processforce/user-guide/scheduling/scheduling-board.md

 #### Level

-Levels in a production tree.
-If a Manufacturing Order has Semi-finished Items, a position in the structure will be indicated here.
-Click [here](/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/semi-finished-items/) to find out more.
+Indicates the item's position in the production structure.
+For items with semi-finished components, the hierarchy level is shown here.
+Learn more about multi-level BOMs and semi-finished items [here](/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/semi-finished-items/).

 #### Quantity

-The number of planned items.
-Only item quantity on level 1 can be changed.
-Quantity on lower levels changes automatically after that.
+Displays the planned item quantity.
+You can modify quantities at level 1, and changes will automatically cascade to lower levels.

 #### Lock Quantity for Semi MORs

-If the checkbox is checked, there is the possibility to change the quantity for a particular item.
+If the checkbox is checked, there is a possibility to change the quantity for a particular item.
 In this case, changing one thing does not affect other items.

 #### Update in Transaction

-The listed Manufacturing Orders will be added when you click Update/Add on the Scheduling board.
-Some of the Manufacturing Orders will not be added because of some errors (synchronization errors, incorrect data set in Manufacturing Orders, etc. – in these cases, an error message is displayed).
+When you click Update/Add on the Scheduling Board, the listed Manufacturing Orders will be processed.
+However, some Manufacturing Orders may not be added due to issues like synchronization errors or incorrect data configurations.
+In such cases, an error message will be displayed.

-**The checkbox is checked**: none of them will be added if there is at least one Manufacturing Order with an error.
+- **The checkbox is checked**: none of them will be added if there is at least one Manufacturing Order with an error.

-**The checkbox is not checked**: if there are Manufacturing Orders with errors, the correct ones will be added anyway (and the ones with mistakes not).
+- **The checkbox is not checked**: if there are Manufacturing Orders with errors, the correct ones will be added anyway (and the ones with mistakes not).

 #### Direction

 Production can be planned in two ways:

-- Forward - the system automatically plans forward the start and end of the day, absolute time, and required date.
+- **Forward**: the system automatically plans forward the start and end of the day, absolute time, and required date.
-- Backward - the system automatically plans backward start and end day, absolute time, and required date.
+- **Backward**: the system automatically plans backward start and end day, absolute time, and required date.
 Sometimes it is impossible to make items to the required delivery date.
 The text on the scheduling board is red.

 #### Priority

-Priority of commission.
+Sets the priority level of the production order.

 #### Schedule Date and Time

+Specifies the planned schedule's start and end date/time.

 #### Date and Time of end of the Order